nauni-limited/service.template/README.md

 ### Rename the service in the docker-compose files
 - Replace "service-" to you liking.
 In this example we will use "training-api-"

+### Use Xdebug and change exposed ports
+- Rename docker-compose.override.yml and change it as you like
+- Using pcov is faster, only use xdebug when you are debugging code

 #### Run the project for the first time
 ```sh
 docker-compose pull